Recently, Elsevier invited me as a keynote speaker to share my signature talk on how to rise to leadership at their IWD celebration.

 You cannot expect people to give you their all without establishing that you are just as invested in their well-being.
 Your team members are people with their dreams and ambitions, not only tools to fulfil a purpose.
 Start treating them as such, if you want to earn their respect and loyalty.

 Give your best performance

 As a leader, people don’t follow just what you say; they mimic what you do.
 If they see you being inefficient, they will think it’s okay to be ineffective.
 If they see you come in late, they’ll come in late.
 If they see you don’t have an authentic passion for achieving the organization’s goals and objectives, how can you expect them to have the same?

 Giving your best performance is showing, not just telling, your team what you want to inspire in them.
 And it’s not just about performing at work but also looking for avenues where you can improve, both personally and professionally.

 Ebere Akadiri is an accomplished entrepreneur and an advocate for women in leadership.
-Her passion to inspire others to achieve their goals drove her to found Rise and Lead Women along with her co-founder, Poonam Barua.
-Their mission is to inspire women to aspire to rise to leadership and unleash their potential while advocating for organisations to close the gender leadeship gap in the workplace and in the marketplace.
+Her passion to inspire others to achieve their goals drove her to found Rise and Lead Women.
+Her mission is to inspire women to aspire to rise to leadership and unleash their potential while advocating for organisations to close the gender leadeship gap in the workplace and in the marketplace.